nikitaDanilenko/adventOfCode2023/Readme.md

 # Personal takeaways

 1. `gradlew` seems to have issues with `--continuous`, which makes development tedious.
+   Ktor supports reloading, but only after compilation.
 2. The Kotlin syntax is very terse, especially coming from Scala.
    The different braces (for functions, and lambdas) definitely require some exercise.
+3. The support for `.env` files is lacking.
+   Essentially, there seems to be one particular library, but it requires manually reading the environment variables, instead of directly providing them before the `application.conf` is parsed.